Rule 1 - Rocker Shape

 Is it OK to mount a rudder on a support that extends aft of the hull ?

-Yes - Fins may extend forward and/or aft of the hull.
+Yes - Specifically allowed in 6C, fins may extend forward and/or aft of the hull.
 Most of us already do this, our rudders extend beyond the stern of the hull and rudders are fins.
 For mounting a fin (such as a rudder) on a support structure, rule 2 has a special allowance for support structures above the 10" line.

 external leeboard Is it OK to use external leeboards or side daggerboards?